NodeOS/NodeOS/resources/runners/README.md

 ```
 If you run into trouble, please checkout the [troubleshooting here](https://github.com/NodeOS/NodeOS/wiki/Troubleshooting)

-## Burning to CD or USB
-The ISO release can be burned to a CD-R or a USB flashdrive.
-However it will run as readonly which means everything is handled in memory and it will be
-lost on shutdown.

-You can use the script `bin/installUSB`, which will automatically create a read/write filesystem.
-The script will use the remaining space on the USB drive for the filesystem.

 ## What now?
 When you have NodeOS up and running you should take a look at the [commands](https://github.com/NodeOS/NodeOS/wiki/Commands)